Christchurch Folk Music Club

-We provide an outlet for local acoustic performers – singers, songwriters & poets all welcome.
-We encourage all levels – novice or expert – to hone performance skills in front of a sympathetic audience.
+We provide an outlet for local acoustic performers – singers, songwriters and poets all welcome.
+We encourage all levels – novice or expert – to hone performance skills in front of a listening and empathetic audience.

 Everything is provided – microphones, stage, lighting, leads, music stands – plus a dedicated sound tech who will work with you to make you sound amazing!

 If you have specific requests please talk to him before the event starts.
 We are a listening audience that focuses respectfully on the performers and lots of encouragement.

 Perform material you know – we don’t expect perfection but you’ll always come across better if you really know your stuff.
 However, if you are a regular performer at our open mics we challenge you to bring new material to share.